Health sector strikes planned for 23 to 24 October 2025

 What should I do if I have an appointment during the strikes?

-You should still come to your scheduled appointment unless you have been contacted directly by one of our hospital team to reschedule your appointment.
+You should still come to your scheduled appointment unless you have been contacted directly by one of our hospital or health service teams to reschedule your appointment.

 What if I need medical attention during the strikes?

-- If you have a medical emergency, or sudden decline of your health, call 111 or go to your nearest emergency department immediately.
+• If you have a medical or mental health emergency, or sudden decline of your health, call 111 or go to your nearest emergency department immediately.
 Do not delay seeking help if you or someone else is in a serious or life-threatening condition.

 How will the strikes affect maternity services?